EdvardM/railsgirls-ruby/src/basics.md

     and `sort` to get array contents in alphabetic order. `upcase` converted string to upper case.
   * We will talk more about methods a bit later.
 3. We quickly glanced at variables that are basically just labels for things in computer memory

+### Exercises

+{tip-begin}
+For the second exercise, you need to read command line parameters.
+They are stored in an array called ARGV.
+Even though the name is sort of weird, it's just an array like the ones we saw already {tip-end}

+* write a program which prints out your name
+* write a program which greets the person you give as command line parameter.
+Eg. when you type `ruby 01.rb Alice` it prints `Hello, Alice!`
+* extra: write a program which prints several names, and greets only the one given in the command line.
+You need to use `if` statement for this, which is explained later

 ## Acting in an intelligent fashion